 The price for complete installation (not including the cost of the unit) in 2013 will vary from around a hundred dollars for a very basic swap-out job, up into the $500 range for kitchen that is not already equipped to take a dishwasher.
 These figures are based on national averages and of course, prices will fluctuate by region.

 There are also other factors that can add to the cost of installation.
 These include repairs to plumbing and wiring, necessary upgrades to plumbing and wiring, the specific installation location (especially on an upper floor of a multi-level home), and removal/disposal of the previous dishwashing unit.

 There are also a few things that can help to cut costs.
 Being flexible with the project scheduling may allow you to save some money, depending on the situation with the service provider.
 As well, combining the installation with other, related services can reduce the overall bottom line.

-As with any home repair service, it’s important to get multiple bids before committing to a provider.
+As with any home repair service, it’s important to get multiple bids and look into the qualities of a good electrician before committing to a provider.
 Always make sure you discuss the details of the job, in order to ensure that you both understand all the issues involved, and to avoid encountering hidden costs.
 This discussion should cover things like: 1) Whether this is a new dishwasher in a previously dishwasher-less kitchen, or a replacement of an existing dishwasher.
 2) Whether the necessary plumbing and electrical hookups are up to date or if they need repairs.
 3) The desired location of the dishwasher.
 4) Whether you will require hauling and disposal of an old dishwashing unit.

 Long story short, there are a lot of factors that come into play when determining the cost to wire a new dishwasher.
 But ultimately, you can expect to pay somewhere between $100-$500, depending on your specific situation.
 Enjoy the new dishwasher!